lukalabs/cakechat/README.md

 ```

 Specify `CUDA_VISIBLE_DEVICES=<GPU_ID>` environment variable to run the server on a certain GPU.

+Don't forget to run `python tools/fetch.py` prior to starting the server if you want to use our pre-trained model.

 To make sure everything works fine, test the model on the following conversation